 Summary and Conclusion

 Rylo has very good image quality in daylight.
-Its image stabilization is the best among 360 cameras, bar none.
+In 5.8K mode, it is one of the most detailed consumer 360 cameras.
+Its image stabilization is one of the best, if not the best, for consumer 360 cameras.
 I also like its hyperlapse mode, which is exceptionally smooth and very easy to use, and when it is combined with the Follow This feature, can create impressive hyperlapse videos.
 Its weakness is that it has less shadow detail compared to competing 360 cameras.

 For photos, Rylo has good image quality and is now more usable due to the remote trigger and the self-timer up to 10 seconds.
 However, please note there is no live preview and no exposure controls.

-Video is now 8.5, approximately similar to Insta360 One, Xiaomi Mijia Mi Sphere, and Ricoh Theta V. It has excellent detail in highlights, but poor detail in shadows.
+Video is now 8.8, better than most other 360 cameras including the Yi 360 VR, Garmin Virb 360, and Ricoh Theta V. It has the third highest video quality after the GoPro Fusion (rated 9.0) and Insta360 One X (rated 8.9).
+It has excellent detail in highlights, but mediocre detail in shadows.
 This is mitigated by the possible use of 180 mode, which does have higher image quality, albeit with less versatility.
-As with photos, the white balance is excessively warm.

 Stabilization is 9.0, a huge improvement compared to the baseline (average 360 camera stabilization of February 2018).
-This has the best stabilization performance I’ve tested.
+This has the best stabilization performance I’ve tested as of September 2018.

 Rylo is available on Amazon.
 As of March 2018, the discount program for Rylo has expired.
 If you’d like to discuss Rylo openly and candidly, check out the Rylo user group on Facebook.
 Please bookmark this page — I will update it with more information.

 - Stabilization - 9.0/109.0/10